megharris/cyberockit/Code_Analysis_for_SSE.md

 ![Alt text](ss-2.png)

 #### CWE-291
 Reliance on IP Address for Authentication can be a valid CWE for Home Assistant.
 Home Assistant relies on the trusted network IP addresses to bypass the log-in without any credentials.
 As per CWE-291, relying on the IP address to bypass the log-in can be harmful.
-I addresses can easily be spoofed.
+Ip addresses can easily be spoofed.
 At least the multifactor authentication should be implemented while allowing trusted networks to bypass the log-in.
 Code for trusted network is found under providers folder, trusted_network.py.

 ![Alt text](ss-4.png)
 ![Alt text](ss-3.png)